Skip to menu Skip to content Skip to footer

 "Even though I hadn’t yet graduated, I had already developed the skills and the confidence to step up to a general management position.
 That was a pivotal moment for me."

-7. Increase your skills and confidence in your current role
+7. Increase your skills and confidence to perform better in your current role

 An MBA qualification can also give you the skills to perform better in your current position.
-This was true for Kate Green.
+This was true for Sharan Nambiar.
+Working as the chief technology officer at a Brisbane-based technology company, Sharan applied the theories he learned in the UQ MBA to improve the structure and efficiency of his organisation.

 For many ambitious professionals, an MBA is worth it because it’s a stepping stone to their first board position.
 The program helps them develop the new skills and networks to find opportunities to ‘give back’.